 Other operating income

-Other operating income increased by EUR 1,182 thousand year on year to EUR 10,377 thousand.
-As in the previous year, this included primarily income from provisions, insurance reimbursements, unclaimed refunds, a reimbursement for granting contractual marketing rights, and subsidies.
-Other operating income includes prior-period income in the amount of EUR 2,608 thousand (previous year: EUR 5,033 thousand).
+Other operating income decreased by EUR 18,762 thousand year on year to EUR 6,818 thousand.
+In the current reporting period, this primarily includes gains from the reversal of valuation allowances, gains on the derecognition of liabilities and gains from reimbursement for granting contractual marketing rights.
+The decrease is due primarily to the fact that, in contrast to this financial year, subsidies awarded in the previous year were received.
+Other operating income includes prior-period income in the amount of EUR 3,113 thousand (previous year: EUR 13,492 thousand).